-AAA urges the public to end the year 2020 on a safe note
+AAA urges public to end 2021 on safe note

 By AAA of Western and Central New York

-AAA Western and Central New York encourages motorists to be extra vigilant this holiday season and to enjoy New Year’s Eve festivities responsibly.
-With limited activities available due to the pandemic, many people will celebrate at home – which is the safest place to be especially for those ringing in the new year with holiday cheer.
-AAA reminds drivers that, if they do venture out – even to a nearby location – to plan in advance with a designated driver.
+AAA Western and Central New York encourages motorists to be extra vigilant this holiday season and to celebrate New Year’s Eve responsibly.
+AAA reminds partygoers to plan ahead with a designated driver.

 As upstate New York’s largest member services organization, AAA Western and Central New York provides more than 887,000 members with travel, insurance, financial and automotive-related services.
 Since its founding in 1900, AAA has been a leading advocate for the safety and security of all travelers.
 Visit AAA at www.AAA.com.